jacksoncapper/Resty/README.md

   // Only the owner can set this field</pre>
 <p>Where a user isn't permitted to get or set a field, that field is skipped.
 All other fields will be processed independantly.</p>

 <h5>5.
-Check Field's Set-Reference Access Policy</h5>
+Check Field's Referenced Subject Access Policy</h5>
 <p>If the action is a <code>PUT</code>/<code>POST</code>, and a field is being set to a reference, the reference resource is considered to be being affected.
 Therefore, the referenced subject of resource's access policy is compared to the relationship.</p>
 <p>Where the user isn't permitted to set a field to a referenced resource, that field is skipped.
 All other fields will be process independantly.</p>

 <h5>6.
-Check Field's Set-Reference Policy</h5>
+Check Field's Reference Policy</h5>
 <p>If the action is a <code>PUT</code>/<code>POST</code>, and a field is being set to a reference, the reference resource is considered to be being affected.
-Therefore, the referenced resource's set-access policy is compared to the relationship.</p>
+Therefore, the referenced resource's reference policy is compared to the relationship.</p>
 <p>Where the user isn't permitted to set a field to a referenced resource, that field is skipped.
 All other fields will be process independantly.</p>

 <h3>License</h3>